rm511130/Physna_Training/README.md

    f.
 We clicked on the _**Compare**_ button on the bottom left-corner of the search page.
    g.
 The resulting _**Overview**_ comparison page allowed us to see the two models displayed side-by-side.
    h.
 The _**Overlay**_ comparison page allowed us to see the intersection between the _**Turbocharger**_ and the _**Bolt**_.
 Physna found 8 bolts.
    i.
-The _**X Ray**_ comparison page provided a visualization that is very useful when the difference is contained within the model.
+The _**X Ray**_ comparison page provided a visualization that is particularly useful when the difference is contained within the model.

 7. Let's use the [_**High Ply Scans**_](https://nu.physna.com/app/search?folders=13) folder to explain the 3rd Search _**Match Type**_: the _**Scan Match**_.
    Per the animation below, click on this [_**High Ply Scans**_](https://nu.physna.com/app/search?folders=13) link to be taken to a folder containing models acquired using Photogrammetry.
 These are larger models made up of meshes with thousands of triangles.
 Select any one of the _**Find Matches**_ links next to the thumbnails of the various _**Impellers**_ and click on it.
 You should see that only the _**Scan Match**_, on the top left-hand corner of the screen, offers a non-zero result.
 That's because the models being compared are, from a geometrically precise perspective, very different from each other.
 The _**Scan Match**_ algorithm is tuned to look for shape and volumetric similarities, hence the reason for the results displayed on the screen.